 When the Government Cuts Funding, We Keep Going

-How a 36-year state employee thinks about federal budget cuts and why panic isn't the plan
+How a 36-year state employee thinks about federal budget cuts and why panic isn't the only option

 Summary

 Instead of panicking about potential federal funding cuts, Cindy Vatalaro recommends putting our energy into what we know AND what we can do now.
-"We just don't have the capacity for spin and mire."
+Her journey from believing the government could solve everything to building the partnerships that actually move the needle shows us a different way through uncertainty.

 What’s in it for you:

-You want to understand how to think differently about government funding uncertainties
+• You want to think differently about government funding uncertainties

-You're looking for a practical approach to navigate uncertain funding times
+• You're looking for a practical approach to working with government

 Helia’s Perspective